ServiceStack/servicestack.net/MyApp/_podcasts/2024-03-06_net8-react-spa-template.md

 ---
 title: New React SPA Template
-summary: Explore the new enhanced Vite TypeScript React SPA template for .NET 8
+summary: A tour of the features in the new enhanced Vite TypeScript React SPA template for .NET 8
-tags: [react,.net8,autoquery,admin]
+tags: [template,react,.net8,autoquery]
 url: https://media.servicestack.com/podcasts/net8-react-spa-template.mp3
 ---